kamyszarek/SpringBootApp/README.md

 ## Running app

 Now you can run this project.
 To log in, you can use 2 example users with different authentications:<br>
-ADMIN- Login:ArekAdmin, Password:AdminArek<br>
+ADMIN- Login:arek99, Password:arek99<br>
-USER- Login:Janek99, Password:Janek99
+USER- Login:maria99, Password:maria99